BrahimFakri/Patient-Health-Data-Analysis-And-Feature-Extraction-For-Machine-Learning/README.md

 This is an open-source python repository that is based on the the [HAIM GitHub package](https://github.com/lrsoenksen/HAIM.git) study.
 We here try to replicate the embeddings generation from the [HAIM multimodal dataset](https://physionet.org/content/haim-multimodal/1.0.1/) containing data of 4 modalities (tabular, time-series, text and images) and 11 unique sources.

+## Steps of our work

+In this repository, we intent to gradually provide five jupyter notebooks.
+Each of the first four will be for a data modality and the last one will be for all modalities.

+## Datasources description

 For more details about the different tables and column names, please refere to MIMIC video tutorials at : [MIMIC Tutorial](https://mimic.mit.edu/docs/iv/tutorials/video/)

-Below is an overview of the different MIMIC modules and their link to different patient movements throught the hospital:
+Below is an overview of the different MIMIC modules and their link to different patient movements through the hospital:

 ![image](https://user-images.githubusercontent.com/119059452/218730593-784ea8a1-cc9c-440e-a30f-9595b2be212b.png)